What is Iraq?

 The UK government signed a bilateral defence Training and Maritime Support Agreement with the Iraqi government under which British forces continued to train the Iraqi Navy and Royal Navy ships continued to protect Iraq's offshore oil platforms.
 This agreement came into force in November 2009 to last for one year.
 British Forces are also involved in NATO's Training Mission in Iraq (NTM-I) which operates under a separate Long Term Agreement between the Government of Iraq and NATO.

 The last US combat troops left Iraq in August 2010 under an agreement between the US and Iraqi governments.
-Around 50,000 troops remain in the country to provide support and training until the end of 2011.
+Around 50,000 troops remained in the country to provide support and training until the end of 2011.

 Controversy